 - The ACNC may withhold or remove information from the Register that is inaccurate, confusing or misleading.
 The Register is a public resource that enhances the transparency and accountability of the charity sector, and it is important for the ACNC to protect the integrity of the information displayed.
 Where it is possible for the charity to correct inaccurate or misleading information the charity has a duty to notify the ACNC of the change under section 65-5.
 The ACNC will not withhold incorrect information if it is in the charity’s power to correct it, for example, if the charity’s Address For Service has changed.

 - An example of where the ACNC might withhold information on this ground is an animal welfare charity that requests that its street address be withheld because it does not have animal care facilities at that address.
 If the public believe they can drop sick or vulnerable animals on the doorstep of the street address published on the Register, but the charity does not always staff the office, or does not have facilities to treat and care for vulnerable animals, then the publication of this address could cause confusion or mislead the public.
 Therefore the ACNC might withhold the street address to reduce the likelihood of animals being left at that address when no one will be there to receive them.

-- Another example is where a charity is experiencing an internal dispute which has led to some of its members alleging that the persons who are named on the Register as the responsible persons are not the true responsible persons of the charity.
+- Another example is where a charity is experiencing an internal dispute which has led to some of its members alleging that the people who are named on the Register as the Responsible People are not the true Responsible People of the charity.
 The ACNC may decide to withhold this information until the charity resolves the dispute, on the grounds that its inclusion on the Register is likely to confuse or mislead the public.
 Further information on internal disputes is available in the Commissioner's Policy Statement: ACNC's approach to internal disputes within charities.